 My stare was always fixated on this mural.
 Perhaps I was attempting to decipher it, even as a child.
 We visited the hotel a couple of times, some time around late 1990s and early 2000s.
-The views from the site were unforgettable, with the white, snow covered mountains in winter or the greenery and forest flowers in summer.
 Every time we came, I wondered why the hotel doesn't look more like the rural, wooden houses portrayed on the mural.
 I only discovered later that it was built in 1964 in the style of socialist realism.

 Travelling abroad during socialism was not easy, especially financially and bureaucratically.
 One of the many Slovak utopias was to be allowed to visit former Yugoslavia.
 But even that was extremely difficult, as Yugoslavia was considered not as "devoted" to communism like other countries in USSR or countries dominated by the USSR.
 The preparation for visiting foreign, even socialist or communist countries consisted of months, as no one could travel anywhere without state’s approval.

 By the lake and on an artificial beach, in eastern Slovakia.
 From my family’s holiday albums, 1981.